32 Avenue of the Americas: Lobby

 The building's ground-level lobby is composed of a corridor from Sixth Avenue to Church Street.
 Both ends of the lobby are approached by entrance vestibules with two bronze revolving doors flanked by two bronze hinged doors.
 The Sixth Avenue side contains an alcove in its vestibule, which leads to an auditorium.
 Three elevator-lobby corridors branch off from the main corridor at a 90-degree angle: the two corridors on the north side of the lobby each have a bank of elevators, while the corridor on the south side leads to a bank of four elevators.
-The Church Street side of the lobby is supported by a series of piers along the center of the corridor, and contains two perpendicular bends.
+The Church Street side of the lobby is supported by a series of piers along the center of the corridor, and contains two perpendicular bends, giving the lobby an "S" shape.
 An elevator bank with two elevators is located on the southern wall of the lobby near the Church Street entrance.

 A white terrazzo floor with gray stripes extends through much of the lobby.
 The walls contain pink marble at their bottoms, above which are vertical ceramic tiles separated by red-tile pilasters.
 The ceiling has a surface of mauve stucco.
 The lobby also contains features such as bronze ventilation louvers and indirect-lighting fixtures.
 Minor alterations have been made in the lobby over the years.
 On the Church Street side, the elevator bank used to contain two additional openings; throughout the lobby, signs and lighting have also been changed.
 The lobby also contains an allegorical mosaic designed by Hildreth Meière, who also designed the interior of 1 Wall Street.
 On the southern wall of the Sixth Avenue section is a tiled map of the world, measuring 16 by 23 ft.
 The map contains the caption "Telephone Wires and Radio Unite to Make Neighbors of Nations".